akhmadsyarif04/blog/_posts/2014-06-09-so-what-is-jekyll.md

 summary: >-
   Transform your plain text into static websites and blogs.
 Simple, static, and blog-aware.
-categories: jekyll
+categories: Linux
-thumbnail: jekyll
+thumbnail: linux
 tags:
   - about
-  - jekyll
+  - linux
 published: true
 ---